 It’s a view Angela Middleton, chief executive of Middleton Murray, one of the largest apprenticeship and training providers in the UK, supports.
 She says: “CEOs aren’t managers; they are leaders and strategists.
 While the role encompasses many things, if you can’t put a team together, CEOs are in trouble.
 It’s the most crucial task.”

-But does this mean the route to the top really is open to all?
+Is the route to the top really open to all?

 “It’s not yet quite so simple,” says Mr Barrington Hibbert.
 “CEO choice is down to what strategy needs pursuing at that particular time.
 It can favour wanting a steady hand just as much as new blood,” he says.